Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Results

-The principle of distillation for Gaussian EPR steering with measurement-based NLA is indicated in Fig. 1.
-Bob performs heterodyne measurement on his received state and decides whether to keep the measurement result $\beta $ \ with the acceptance probability $P_{acc}\left( \beta \right)$, which is given by
+Since EPR steering is a phenomenon in the 1sDI scenario, we implement measurement-based NLA based on the result of well-characterized measurement device.
+As shown in Fig. 1a, when well-characterized measurement device is used by Bob we implement the NLA based on Bob's measurement results.
+Bob performs heterodyne measurement on his received state and decides whether to keep the measurement result $\beta $\ with the acceptance probability $P_{acc}\left( \beta \right)$, which is given by

 After that, Bob announces his decision and Alice keeps or discards her measurement results accordingly.
-This post-selection is equivalent to perform an ideal NLA on the state followed by the measurement~(see Appendix A).
 Here, the kept data is corresponding to the success of NLA.
-We notice that the acceptance rate of the measurement-based NLA decreases along with the increase of cutoff $\left\vert \beta_{c}\right\vert$ while the fidelity of truncated filter with the ideal NLA increases with $\left\vert \beta_{c}\right\vert$.
-The optimal cutoff $\left\vert \beta_{c}\right\vert$ depends on the input state and the amplification gain $g$, which is determined numerically (see Appendix C).
+We note that the acceptance rate of the measurement-based NLA decreases along with the increase of cutoff $\left\vert \beta_{c}\right\vert$ while the fidelity of truncated filter with the ideal NLA increases with $\left\vert \beta_{c}\right\vert$.
+The optimal cutoff $\left\vert \beta_{c}\right\vert$ depends on the input state and the amplification gain $g$, which is determined numerically (see Appendix B).
+For the NLA based on Alice's measurement results, which corresponds to the case that well-characterized measurement device is used by Alice, the roles of Alice and Bob are swapped [Fig. 1b].